jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 <a name="Exercise3"></a>
-## Exercise 3: View Rental Listings and Review information
+## Exercise 3: View rental listings

 The Data folder includes a file called listings.csv, which contains rental listing data for several different US cities.
 Let’s see how a U-SQL script can be used to analyze and output a smaller, more focused data set.